-This is a text-only version Autumn 2025 of my schedule for people who rely less on visual sight (a.k.a., "visually-impaired," but vision is more than just eyeball use, and I don't think people less reliant on eyeballs are any more impaired than anyone else).
+This is a text-only version of my Spring 2026 schedule for people who rely less on visual sight (a.k.a., "visually-impaired," but vision is more than just eyeball use, and I don't think people less reliant on eyeballs are any more impaired than anyone else).

 Monday